bigscience-workshop/promptsource/CONTRIBUTING.md

 1. **Write the prompt**.
 In the box labeled "Template," enter a Jinja expression.
 See the [getting started guide](#getting-started-using-jinja-to-write-prompts) and [cookbook](#jinja-cookbook) for details on how to write templates.
-1. **Add a reference.** If your template was inspired by a paper, note the reference in the "Prompt Reference" section.
-You can also add a description of what your template does.
 1. **Save the prompt**.
 Hit the "Save" button.
 The output of the prompt applied to the current example will appear in the right sidebar.
 1. **Verify the prompt**.
 Check that you didn't miss any case by scrolling